ngohiep-noob/Pic2word-on-CIRR/README.md

 4. Change value of `INDEX_PATH` in `app/params.py` to the path of downloaded index file.

 5. Install the dependencies:
    ```bash
    pip install -r requirements.txt
    ```
+   _Some dependencies may not be installed correctly, please install them manually if needed._
 6. Run streamlit app:

    ```bash